zanderhinton/causal_inf_clutch_shooting/doc/report.md

 </table>

-The average propensity score for the clutch shots was more than three times higherfor clutch three point shots, and about four times higher for clutch two point shots than the average propensity scores for the non clutch twos.
+The average propensity score for the clutch shots was more than three times higher for clutch three point shots, and about four times higher for clutch two point shots than the average propensity scores for the non clutch twos.
 This basically just means the distributions of the clutch and non-clutch shots are different in terms of the covariates,